 Theology: God, Christ, Holy Spirit and Man

-This class is designed to give you an overview of the basic doctrines of the Christian faith, as it surveys the major topics in Christian theology and their relationship to each other.
-In this class, you will study what the Bible teaches about God’s word itself, God, Christ, and the Holy Spirit.
-It is our desire that you will better understand the heart of God and what he desires from His people, as well as to gain a greater understanding as to what it means to be a Christian.
+These classes are designed to give you an overview of the basic doctrines of the Christian faith, as it surveys the major topics in Christian theology and their relationship to each other.
+In each class, you will study what the Bible teaches about God’s word itself, God, Christ, and the Holy Spirit.
+It is our desire that you will better understand the heart of God and what he desires from His people, as well as gain a greater understanding as to what it means to be a Christian.